 You can reach Sozopol from:

 Archaeological finds indicate that the peninsula has been inhabited for more than six thousand years.
-The earliest site is dated to the Neolithic (5250-5000 B.C.)
-During underwater archaeological excavations in the waters of the modern harbor, archaeologists have found the remains of settlements from the Copper age and Bronze age (4200-2500 B.C.).
-During the Early Iron Age (end of the 2nd – beginning of the 1st millennium B.C.) the region was occupied by the Thracians.
-Herodotus mentions the name of the Thracian tribe, Skirmiani, as the first to inhabit the peninsula and its surroundings.
-The Thracians were the first seafarers and miners who created a noteworthy culture in the region.
+The earliest site is dated to the Neolithic Era (5250-5000 BCE.)
+During underwater excavations in the waters of the modern harbour, archaeologists have found the remains of settlements from the Copper Age and Bronze age (4200-2500 BCE).
+During the Early Iron Age (end of the 2nd – the beginning of the 1st millennium BCE) the region was occupied by the Thracians.
+Herodotus mentions the name of a Thracian tribe, the Skirmiani, as the first to inhabit the peninsula and its surroundings.
+The Thracians were the first seafarers and miners to create a noteworthy culture in the region.

-By the end of the 7th century B.C. settlers from Asia Minor, from the city of Miletus, founded on the Sozopol peninsula, one of the most impressive city-states on the western Black Sea coast.
-The city, founded around 610 B.C., was named Apollonia Pontica, in honour of the patron-deity of Miletus – Apollo.
-The Ancient authors identify, as the founder of the city, a philosopher named Anaximander.
+By the end of the 7th century BCE settlers from Asia Minor, from the city of Miletus, had founded one of the most impressive city-states on the western Black Sea on the Sozopol peninsula.
+The city, founded around 610 BCE, was named Apollonia Pontica, in honour of the patron-deity of Miletus – Apollo.
+The Ancient authors identify a philosopher named Anaximander as the founder of the city.
 Apollonia flourished as a city very early in its existence.
-It became an autonomous democratic polis possessing a large coastal territory.
-The city was an intermediary in economic exchanges between Ancient Greece and Thrace.
+It became an autonomous democratic polis possessing a large coastal territory and was an intermediary in economic exchanges between Ancient Greece and Thrace.
 With its flotilla and easily defended ports, Apollonia took control of the merchant road Via Pontica.
-By the end of the 6th century B.C.
-Apollonia started to produce its own coinage.
+By the end of the 6th century BCE, Apollonia started to produce its own coinage.

 Ancient Apollonia had the likes of the classical urban center with monumental public buildings, defended by strong city walls.
-Ancient authors mention, as an example, the temple of Apollo which stood at the center of the city, decorated with a 13 meters high statue of the god, unique outside of the territory of the Greek city-states.
+Ancient authors mention the temple of Apollo which stood at the center of the city, decorated with a 13-meter high statue of the god and unique outside of the territory of the Greek city-states.
 Epigraphic monuments testify that there were in the city temples dedicated to Dionysus, Poseidon, Gaya, Syrian Aphrodite and Hecate.

-During the 5th and 4th centuries B.C. the town flourished because of its political links with Athens and with the Odryssian kingdom of Thrace.
-Apollonia preserved its independence during the campaigns of Phillip II (342-339 B.C.) and Alexander the Great (335 B.C.).
+During the 5th and 4th centuries BCE the town flourished because of its political links with Athens and the Odrysian kingdom of Thrace.
+Apollonia preserved its independence during the campaigns of Phillip II (342-339 BCE) and Alexander the Great (335 BCE).
 During 72 B.C., the city was conquered, pillaged and burned by the Roman legions of Marcus Luculus.
-The victors took back to Rome a most prised trophy: the statue of Apollo.
+The victors took back to Rome a most prized trophy: the statue of Apollo.
 The Apollonians were able to shake off the terrible consequences of the destruction of their city and rebuild its walls and temples under the patronage of a rich Thracian called Metok, son of Tarulas.
 Despite its determination, the city was unable to return to its former glory which had made it famous around the Ancient world as Apollonia Magna.

-The city of Apollonia continued its existence as an important sea port after the conquest of Thrace by the Romans.
+The city of Apollonia continued its existence as an important seaport after the conquest of Thrace by the Romans.
 Its geographical proximity to the eastern Roman provinces was favourable to the spread of Christian ideology.
-As early as 170 A.D. the sources mentioned the name of Apollonia’s
+As early as 170 CE sources mention the name of Apollonia’s bishop.

-At the end of the 14th century Bulgaria was conquered by the Ottoman Turks.
-The town of Sozopol was taken by the Turks in 1453.
-The Old Town is still characterised by a hundred houses built in the manner typical of the Bulgarian Renaissance architecture.
+Bulgaria was conquered by the Ottoman Turks at the end of the 14th century, and Sozopol itself was taken by the Turks in 1453.
+The Old Town is still characterized by a hundred houses built in the manner typical of the Bulgarian Renaissance architecture.
 A few churches and 18 chapels from the 15th century are still preserved, built on the ruins of medieval temples.
-In these holy places the icons painted during the 18th-19th century by the master-painters from Sozopol are preserved.
-The most impressive artefact from that time is the iconostasis of the church of Saint Mother of God (Bogoroditsa) produced by an unknown woodcutter by the end of the 18th century.
-The town of Sozopol was liberated in 1878 during the Russo-Turkish war.
+In these holy